PaperMC/Paper/CONTRIBUTING.md

 Steps to rebase a PR to include the latest changes from `master`.
 These steps assume the `origin` remote is your fork of this repository and `upstream` is the official PaperMC repository.

-1. Pull latest changes from upstream's master: `git checkout master && git pull upstream master`.
+1. Pull the latest changes from upstreams master: `git checkout master && git pull upstream master`.
 1. Checkout feature/fix branch and rebase on master: `git checkout patch-branch && git rebase master`.
-1. Apply updated patches: `./paper patch`.
+1. Apply updated patches: `./gradlew applyPatches`.
 1. If there are conflicts, fix them.
 1. If your PR creates new patches instead of modifying exist ones, in both the `Paper-Server` and `Paper-API` directories, ensure your newly-created patch is the last commit by either:
-    * Renaming the patch file with a large 4 digit number in front (e.g. 9999-Patch-to-add-some-new-stuff.patch)
+    * Renaming the patch file with a large 4-digit number in front (e.g. 9999-Patch-to-add-some-new-stuff.patch), and re-applying patches.
-    * Run `git rebase --interactive upstream/upstream` and move the commits to the end.
+    * Running `git rebase --interactive base` and moving the commits to the end.
-1. Rebuild patches: `./paper rebuild`.
+1. Rebuild patches: `./gradlew rebuildPatches`.
+1. Commit modified patches.
 1. Force push changes: `git push --force`.

 ## PR Policy